 Having blogged about our campervans toasty diesel heating systems, I thought I’d better put them to the test in winter.
+I set off on my winter campervan adventure into the heart of the highlands in Scotland.
 The weather was unsurprisingly, looking grim, as is expected for the start of November.
 The clocks went back the previous weekend and the days were darker earlier – around 4pm.

 Big Tree Country

-The autumn colours were still magnificent approaching Perthshire, otherwise known as ‘Big Tree Country’ for the fabulous variety of trees that flood the landscape.
+The autumn colours were magnificent approaching Perthshire, known as ‘Big Tree Country’ for the various trees that flood the landscape.
 As I reached the edge of the Highlands at Pitlochry, the dark clouds threatened a downpour and the winter skies loomed with the threat of night.
 According to my satnav I would reach Bruar at 4:10pm.
-Enough time, I thought, to take a quick walk and get some photos of the Falls before finding somewhere to camp for the night.
+Enough time, I thought, to take a quick walk and some photos of the Falls before finding somewhere to camp.

-I headed off in the direction of Loch Tummell which was a 30mins drive and looked an ideal spot on the map.
-The rain was pouring hard now as I turned onto the single-track road and the windscreen wipers were going full speed.
-I could barely see the narrow road but could tell by the gloomy darkness appearing through the trees that the loch was very close on my right-hand side.
-No sooner than I had gotten a feel for navigating the tiny road, pulling in safely when a few cars passed me, than I was met by a humungous cherry picker!
+I headed off in the direction of Loch Tummell which was a 30mins drive and looked an ideal spot.
+The rain was pouring hard as I turned onto the single-track road and the windscreen wipers were going full speed.
+I could barely see the narrow road but could tell by the darkness through the trees that the loch was very close on my right side.
+No sooner had I gotten a feel for navigating the tiny road, pulling in safely when a few cars passed me, than I was met by a humungous cherry picker!
 Of all the things to meet on this unfamiliar, twisty, turney, wee road!
 7 miles took an eternity on this dark and gloomy night but I finally found my wild camping pitch.
 A perfect pitch next to the loch with a footpath to the beach for the morning.

-I popped the top on the camper, cooked a dinner of steak, asparagus and tomatoes and had a wee glass of wine to calm the nerves and relax now I was in my nest for the night.
+I popped the top on the camper, cooked dinner and had a wee glass of wine to calm the nerves.
+I could relax now I was in my nest for the night.
 According to the weather report we were in for a frosty night.
-I set up the bed, being careful to take out the crockery box beforehand (helps get a cup of tea in bed in the morning), vented all the cooking smells then closed the windows for the evening.
+I set up the bed, taking the crockery box out beforehand (helps to get a cup of tea in bed).
+Then vented all the cooking smells and closed the windows for the evening.
 I turned on the diesel heating system to 20degrees and was stifling within 5 minutes.
-I turned it off and the cool down fan kicked in taking most of the warmth with it.
-Lesson number 1, start the heating system at a mid to high temperature 18- 20 degrees then turn it gradually down to 16 degrees or thereabouts before switching it off.
+When I turned it off and the cool down fan kicked in taking most of the warmth with it.
+Lesson number 1, start the heating system at a mid to high temperature 18- 20 degrees.
+Then turn it gradually down to 16 degrees or thereabouts before switching it off.
 You can keep it going all night as it doesn’t use much fuel but I felt warm enough once under my tog duvet.

 Waking up the next morning, I knew all the previous nights exploits were worth it for this glorious view.
-The sun came up slowly over the ‘Big Trees’ and the only sound was the burn running gently into the loch and the geese in morning flight.
-I had a peaceful cup of tea, taking in my surroundings and enjoying being off grid (there is no mobile reception in these remote areas).
-My plans for the day involved exploring the area then heading to the Cairngorms National Park and hopefully setting up before darkness fell.
+The sun came up slowly over the ‘Big Trees’ and the only sound was the burn running gently into the loch and geese in morning flight.
+I had a peaceful cup of tea.
+Taking in my surroundings and enjoying being off grid (there is no mobile reception in these remote areas).
+My plans for the day involved exploring the area then heading to the Cairngorms National Park.
+Hopefully setting up camp before darkness fell.
 I packed up and left my pitch early.
 On the journey back I was met with glorious views of the loch, autumnal colours of beach and pine trees and a mist which settled between the two.
 A quiet and recommended pitch any time of year.

 Falls of Bruar

-I parked in the House of Bruar carpark, being directed by friendly carpark attendents who had a smile on their face regardless of the pouring rain.
+I parked in the House of Bruar carpark, directed by friendly carpark attendents who smiled regardless of the pouring rain.
 Conscious that I had not yet showered, I felt a little out of place entering the stylish shopping centre.
-But the greeters certainly didn’t judge me on my appearance and directed me to a lavish set of bathrooms that outshone any 5 star establishment.
-After a quick wash, I helped myself to the free fruit cake and fudge that was on offer before setting off round the back of the centre towards the Falls of Bruar.
+But the greeters certainly didn’t judge me on my appearance.
+They directed me to a lavish set of bathrooms that outshone any 5 star establishment.
+After a quick wash, I helped myself to the free fruit cake and fudge that was on offer.
+Then set off round the back of the centre towards the Falls of Bruar.

 Cairngorms National Park

 The Cairngorms National Park was my next destination.
 It is always easiest to head in the direction of Aviemore which is a key town in the CNP.
 However, once there, I always find it a bit overwhelming.
 It is a bustling tourist town with ample amenities for visitors.
 Parking is always an issue as it is a central stop-off for those travelling from all four compass points.
-They have recently developed a Retail Park in the centre of town which provides more parking facilities but even in November, I found this an issue.
-So in an attempt to avoid the crowds I travelled to Glenmore, a smaller town closer to the Cairngorm mountain itself.
+They have recently developed a Retail Park in the centre of town which provides more parking facilities.
+However, even in November, I found this an issue.
+So in an attempt to avoid the crowds I travelled to Glenmore, a smaller town closer to the Cairngorm mountain.

-The important thing is not where you stay in this area but that you give yourself enough time to explore its magnitude.
-You have ample choice depending on season for winter sports, mountain biking, munro-bagging, local scenic walks, water sports, fishing and many more.
-The beautiful scenery of majectic rivers meeting calm lochs surrounded by mountainous forests lends itself to outdoor activities but there are plenty of options for indoor activities too.
-There are a variety of walks and hikes providing opportunities for all abilities to enjoy this natural playground.
+It’s not where you stay in this area but that you give yourself enough time to explore its magnitude.
+You have ample choice depending on season for winter sports, mountain biking, munro-bagging, scenic walks, water sports, and fishing .
+The beautiful scenery of majestic rivers meeting calm lochs surrounded by mountainous forests lends itself to outdoor activities.
+There are plenty of options for indoor activities too.
+A variety of walks and hikes provide opportunities for all abilities to enjoy this natural playground.

-Opposite the campsite there is a Youth Hostel restaurant that offers 3-courses from £13 if you don’t feel like cooking after exerting all your energy throughout the day.
-Further along is the Cairngorm Reindeer Herd Centre which offers guided trips up the mountains to meet the free roaming reindeer.
+Opposite the campsite there is a Youth Hostel restaurant that offers 3-courses from £13.
+Further along is the Cairngorm Reindeer Herd Centre which offers guided trips to meet the free roaming reindeer.
 They are closed for the month of January but open the rest of the year.
 The centre also offer a range of delicacies such as reindeer steak for your campervan cooking menu.
 About 2 miles up the private road next to the Reindeer centre, leads you to Glenmore Lodge.
 Glenmore Lodge is Scotland’s National Outdoor training centre, offering courses in all types of outdoor pursuits summer and winter.
 They also have a bar and restaurant on site which is busy year-round.

 Hike & Campervan